Have you ever given thought to how to achieve outcomes in therapy?

 If you find that clients are difficult to engage with, please look at our article, 6 Stages of Change: Worksheets for Helping Your Clients.
 This article provides links to worksheets, introduces six stages of how change is achieved, and explains why change is important.

-Last but not least, if you have clients who like to read, we recommend the 15 Motivational Interviewing Books for Helping Clients Change.
+If you have clients who like to read, we recommend the 15 Motivational Interviewing Books for Helping Clients Change.
 These books can help you and your clients with the motivational interviewing process, particularly if you or clients feel unable to change.

 A Take-Home Message

 A lot has been discussed around the topics of engaging clients both online and offline, and dealing with change, whether it is accepted or resisted.